Xilinx/foc-motor-ctrl/docs/src/hw_description.md

 ![Hardware Architecture block diagram](./media/hw_arch.png)

- At a high-level, the design is comprised as a motor control system, a data monitoring system, a data processing system, and a communication system.
+ At a high-level, the design is comprised of a motor control system, a data monitoring system, a data processing system, and a communication system.

 * Motor Control System: These are the blocks that control the motor speed and direction.
 All but the Gate Driver are High-Level Synthesis (HLS) blocks from the AMD Vitis™ Motor Control Library.